 The Professional LLM in International Business Law requires completion of 36 credits including a research requirement.
-The program is designed to be completed in one year (three active terms) through a combination of required and core courses, related electives, and up to 6 credits of outside electives.
+The program is designed to be completed in one year (three active terms) through a combination of required courses, Designated Electives, and up to 12 credits of Outside Electives.

 What You Can Expect

 The program is designed to be completed in one year (three active terms) by completing 12 credits (two to four courses) per term.
-Full-time students usually take all their courses in person and are expected to visit campus on a regular basis.
+Full-time students must attend courses in-person.

 Courses in the International Business Law specialization are scheduled in a variety of ways, primarily as daytime intensive courses or weekly evening courses.
 Courses may be held at our downtown Toronto location or on the York University Keele campus.